-In closing, setup meaningful metrics tracking output of the security awareness program.
+In closing, setup meaningful metrics tracking the output of the security awareness program.
 Implement changes and track their effectiveness.
-Engage your users with more meaningful content and active learning techniques and watch the increase in effectiveness of your security awareness program.
+Engage your users with more meaningful content and active learning techniques and watch the increase in the effectiveness of your security awareness program.

 by Brendan Dalpe | Senior Security Consultant, CRITICALSTART